 After I graduated from Secondary (middle school in Mexico), my mother tried to get us a visa to move with my dad in the U.S. When my son was 5 months old we traveled to San Francisco CA. So I started a new life in a new country, learning a new language, with a little son.

 I have always tried to be resilient about any situation in my life.
 The best way for me to keep moving forward was to keep my mind focused on school.
 At Mission High I found support in educational community that I didn't expect, and despite the fact that I had a baby, unlike Mexico, the teachers tried to connect with their students and have encouraged us to attend college.

-Since I started my freshman year I have met many teachers who encouraged me to attend college and supported me in my classes.
-I have taken honors classes and succeeded in ways that make my family proud.
-I have confidence that I can go to college and that I can be a true example for my son.
+Since I started my freshman year in high school, I have met many teachers who encouraged me to attend college and supported me in my classes.
+I took honors classes and succeeded in ways that make my family proud.
+I have confidence that I can get a college diploma and that I can be a true example for my son.
 And I have decided that my education will not only be for me and my family, but for my community.

 In my junior year I started to get interested in History.
 I like the way people have fought for their rights.
 But it has been in my senior year, in my Ethnic Studies and American Democracy classes, that I have realized I want to be an activist, to keep pushing for what our ancestors have fought for.
 I have been involved in protests for the 43 students who have been killed in Mexico, because I realize that this could happen to any Mexican at any time due to the corruption of the Mexican government.
 My ethnic studies class has tapped into my desire to make a difference in my community.
 It is giving me knowledge that I can share with other generations, not only with my Latino community but with all the communities that live here.

 My life has changed a great deal since that math teacher embarrassed me in front of my class.
 And I will continue to stay focused and try to accomplish these goals.